rneswold/wordlebot/README.md

 Despite taking 6 guesses, it didn't repeat itself and the set of matching words kept getting smaller and smaller (I removed that info from the output.)
-It's biggest problem not is that it can "recall" every word instead of the most common, like a person would do.
+It's biggest problem is that it can "recall" every word instead of the most common, like a person would do.
 For instance, a person wouldn't choose HAZEL because "Z" has a low probability of being used.
 Nor would one choose FELLA because the